 The Distinguished Alumni Award is PCC's most prestigious.
 It recognizes alumni who have demonstrated outstanding and uncommon achievement in their professions, civic/community affairs, and/or service to the college.

-Recipients should have adhered to standards of moral and ethical conduct that would cause the college to be proud to present the award to the recipient as a role model for students and other alumni.
+Recipients must have adhered to standards of moral and ethical conduct that would cause the college to be proud to present the award to the recipient as a role model for students and other alumni.

-John O. Moore
+John O. Moore (Agricultural Chemistry '72)